Sir Jackie Stewart: ‘Establishment’ has failed to find a cure for dementia

 “So it’s got to be young people who are going to look at it in a different way a different angle, and find a cure and with the support that we have, financially, we can spend more money on getting equipment that previously has been unavailable.
 So that’s part of the need to do events such as race against dementia.”

-The three-time Formula 1 world champion is in Scotland for the Sir Jack Stewart Classic taking place at Thirlestane Castle in Lauder, Scottish Borders on June 18-19.
+The three-time Formula 1 world champion is in Scotland for the Sir Jackie Stewart Classic taking place at Thirlestane Castle in Lauder, in the Borders on June 18 and 19.

 The event will raise money for Sir Jackie’s charity Race Against Dementia, which was set up in 2018.